FAQ

 Yes!
 We provide plenty of support here at CCS.
 Our Supervising Teachers are excellent resources and can help you along the way.
 We also conduct workshops for the parents / learning coaches to share resources that help you work with your scholars.

-Our caring, credentialed Supervising Teachers provide support in the form of academic guidance, parental support, and assurance of state compliance.
+A Supervising Teacher is a caring, credentialed teacher who provides support in the form of academic guidance, parental support, and assurance of state compliance.

 Yes.
-As long as you have all of your core curriculum in place, you will be able to use funds for enrichment classes and curriculum that align with your Personalized Learning Plan.
+As long as you have all of your core curriculum in place, you will be able to use funds for enrichment classes and curriculum that align with your Master Agreement.
 You will work closely with your ST to determine the best use of the Educational Support Funds.

 Do I receive this money directly?

-Funds are allocated for your scholar but those funds are “banked” with the school.
-Families, with input and support from their Supervising Teacher, decide how and where those funds will be used in relation to their Personalized Learning Plan.
+Funds are allocated for your scholar’s use but those funds are “banked” with the school.
+Families, with input and support from their Supervising Teacher, decide how and where those funds will be used in relation to their Master Agreement.
 Most families purchase lessons, classes, curriculum and/or science kits from our extensive list of approved providers.

 Do my scholars receive the same amount of funds no matter how old they are or when we enroll?

 Educational Support Fund amounts will vary depending on your scholar’s grade level.
-Scholars in grades K-8 are allocated up to $2,800 in funds.
-Scholars in grades 9-12 are allocated up to $3,000 in funds.
 The amount of funding received depends on your scholar’s first official day at CCS.
-The full amount of funding is available to scholars who start on the first day of school.
+The full amount of funding is available to scholars who start on the first day of school, the funding is on a depreciation schedule for scholars who enroll after the first day of school; however all scholars will receive the curriculum and materials needed for their education.

 When, where and how are materials shipped?